 Brodkil Empire.
 We get a snippet introducing these bad guys again, this time in a more formalized regional power, with hints of more to come in the Mindwerks Sourcebook.

 Upon Release (9/10).
 After my disappointment in WB3: England and WB4: Africa, THIS is a way to introduce players to a new setting with a compelling war being waged to allow easy campaign tie-ins.
 The particulars of the NGR society and the influence of Triax in keeping things together are a great primer.
 The laundry list of technological entries and the background gives us more lore to play with, and the overview of the NGR and OCCs give us a different take on another human supremacist power looking to keep itself viable.
 The Gargoyle Empire is a convincing major player fighting the NGR, though I instinctively buckled at gargoyle power armour and robots, particularly the G-20 and G-30.
 As MDC creatures of significant size with a wide range of natural abilities, I never bought into their wholesale acceptance of power armour and robots.
 The Brodkil, another element reintroduced from SB1, give us something else to whet our appetites.

 Current Assessment (8/10).
 I have yet to look at more recent books that may expound on this one (i.e WB31: NGR2).
 This introduction to the European continent remains a solid book, with great depth and detail.
-I understand that sometimes art drives what gets included; still don’t “get” the gargoyle power armour.
+If you are a gun nut or a tech-book fan, this is definitely a solid buy for you and your Players.
+I understand that sometimes art drives what gets included; I still don’t “get” the gargoyle power armour.
 Years later, the G-20 and G-30 seemed like they were included more because of the great artwork (and they are solid) than anything else.
 The artwork is still a great driving force to this book’s appeal.
 From a campaign design and adventure source perspective, this book is firing on all cylinders.